Benoît Lahaye

 Grand Cru Roots: Vineyards in Bouzy, Ambonnay, and Beyond

-The 4.8-hectare estate is anchored in Bouzy, one of the Montagne de Reims's seventeen Grand Cru villages, with the majority of vines planted to Pinot Noir.
-An additional hectare sits in the neighboring Grand Cru village of Ambonnay, also predominantly Pinot Noir territory, and a small holding of old-vine Chardonnay in the Côte des Blancs adds a contrasting white grape dimension.
-A particularly rare parcel, Les Mont-Ferrés, covers just 0.12 hectares in Voipreux near Vertus.
-Two named single-vineyard sites anchor the prestige range: Les Juliennes, planted in 1973 and the source of a pure Pinot Noir rosé, and Le Jardin de la Grosse Pierre, a field blend of old vines mostly planted in 1923 that contains all seven of Champagne's recognized heritage varieties plus additional no-longer-permitted cultivars including gros plant.
+The 4.8-hectare estate is anchored in Bouzy, one of the Montagne de Reims's seventeen Grand Cru villages, with 3.2 hectares there and the majority of vines planted to Pinot Noir.
+An additional hectare sits in the neighboring Grand Cru village of Ambonnay, also predominantly Pinot Noir territory, and 0.6 hectares lie in Tauxières.
+A small holding of Chardonnay near Voipreux/Vertus in the Côte des Blancs adds a contrasting white grape dimension.
+Two named single-vineyard sites anchor the prestige range: Les Juliennes, planted in 1973 and the source of a pure Pinot Noir rosé, and Le Jardin de la Grosse Pierre, a field blend of old vines (oldest planted in 1923) that contains all seven of Champagne's recognized heritage varieties plus additional no-longer-permitted cultivars including gros plant.

 - Les Juliennes single vineyard was planted in 1973 and produces a 100% Pinot Noir rosé

-- Le Jardin de la Grosse Pierre parcels were mostly planted in 1923 and include all seven heritage Champagne varieties plus gros plant
+- Le Jardin de la Grosse Pierre's oldest vines were planted in 1923 and include all seven heritage Champagne varieties plus gros plant

 Have a bottle from this producer?